-The predominately flat route will takes runners past the capital's most iconic landmarks.
+The predominately flat route will take runners past the capital's most iconic landmarks over 13.1 miles.

 As well as the thousands of charity runners taking part, there will be a number of serious athletes running to cross the finish line first.

 Runners will be looking for cool, dry conditions with a light breeze to make for the best conditions to complete the Cardiff Half Marathon.

 Whether you are running the 13.1 miles or lining the streets through Cardiff, check the weather forecast below to prepare for the event.

 4 October - Running the Cardiff Half Marathon?
 Check the weather forecast.

 This year's event takes runners past a number of sites in the city, including: